Skip to content

 [+] Running 4/4

-Network docker-apex-24-1_default Created
+Network uc-local-apex-dev_default Created

-Volume "oradata" Created
+Volume "oradata-26ai" Created

-Container local-23ai Healthy
+Container local-26ai Healthy

-Container local-ords Started
+Container local-26ai-ords Started

 Wait till http://localhost:8181/ords loads successfully in your browser.
 You should see the ORDS landing page.
 This can take 1 to 2 minutes depending on your system performance.
 You can follow the logs via docker-compose logs --follow.